-Thanks for my first boss in the US, way back in 1992 I underwent few days of training by FranklinCovey.
+Thanks for my first boss in the US, way back in 1992 I underwent a few days of training by FranklinCovey.
 Those were the pre-smartphone days.
 It helped me get organized on an everyday basis.
-I use the same concepts in the digital world to stay organized (adding many many reminders on phone).
+I use the same concepts in the digital world to stay organized (adding several reminders on phone).

 And it helps to use something like Freedom to stay focused.